ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### My total counts are low
 Make sure that the timing is appropriate (e.g. a DAE Timing Source of `ISIS (first TS1)` will only count the first pulse not all 4).
 If it is left on "internal test clock" you will receive no uamps at all.

+### Count rate low (accross multiple instruments)

+This can be due to an analogue ("PPP") signal being incorrect, this is an analogue signal that the DAE uses internally to calculate beam current.

+If you see this, DSG group may be the best contacts, they may then pass the issue onto the relevant (accelerator?) teams to investigate more.

+Exact copy-pasted note from the relevant team the last time this happened:

+> [...] the Buffer Unit from the Diags Room that sends EIM6 to the HET Racks where it becomes the PPP Signal is loading the new electronics, causing this loss of signal

 ### Simulation mode DAE complains about missing cards

 From an issue in Ticket https://github.com/ISISComputingGroup/IBEX/issues/3099 - example traceback: